grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 : A signature over the value
 Hash(Handshake Context || Certificate)

-This is described in section 4.2.3. of {{!I-D.ietf-tls-tls13}}.
+This is described in Section 4.2.3 of {{!TLS13}}.
 The signature scheme MUST be a valid signature scheme for TLS 1.3.
 This excludes all RSASSA-PKCS1-v1_5 algorithms and ECDSA algorithms that are not supported in TLS 1.3.
 For servers, this signature scheme must match one of the signature and hash algorithms advertised